 So, on this page, I’ll talk about the different types of nature therapy and what you can expect from a one-to-one therapy session with me in the great outdoors…

 - Three types of nature therapy sessions

-- Locations I use for nature therapy
+- Locations I use for nature therapy in Suffolk and Essex

 - Contact me now to book your nature therapy session

 What is it about being out in nature that so lifts our mood?

 Is it the fresh air and sunshine?
 Perhaps the sound of birdsong on a summer’s evening?
 Maybe it’s the spectacular scenery of a mountain range or a mesmeric cloud formation?
 Or the gentle lapping of waves on the shoreline?

 Perhaps it’s as simple as taking time out for a walk in greenery where we can drop the everyday concerns and be alone with nature for a while?

 Whatever it is, spending time outside and connecting to the natural world seems to do something to our mind-body systems.
 It re-boots us by connecting us to something beyond ourselves and, paradoxically, to the very core of who we are.

 “How happy I am to be able to walk among the shrubs, the trees, the woods, the grass, and the rocks…”